lifeline4603/chat-spammer-gmod/README.md

 - ~~secret spam~~ for cheadle and oink
 - maybe a small effect or animation for yk

-edit: so for some reason vscode is making my commits "Your a authored" so just act like they are "retree1 authored"
+edit: so for some reason vscode is made my commits "Your a authored" so just act like they are "retree1 authored"